Frank Croucher: Detroit Tigers

 Croucher impressed the Tigers during spring training in 1938, so much so that they moved long-time shortstop Billy Rogell to third base to make room for Croucher at shortstop.
 Manager Mickey Cochrane noted: "This Croucher can go a long way to get a ball.
 It's going to be hard to keep him off the team."
 However, on April 2, 1938, Croucher broke his leg while sliding into second base during a Florida exhibition game against the St. Louis Cardinals.
 Upon seeing Croucher's injury, teammate Don Ross noted: "My stomach turned over half a dozen times when I saw Frank's right leg doubled up like a pretzel.
 It was a terrible feeling.
 I'm not quite sure how I finished the game."
 Croucher's bone had to be screwed back together, and he was hospitalized for five weeks.
 Doctors and others who saw Croucher's "foot dangling at the ankle" called it one of the worst bone breaks ever seen on a baseball player and predicted he would never play again.

 Croucher returned from his injury in September 1938, appearing in 11 games for Beaumont.
-When he showed up at the Tiger's training camp in 1939, Hank Greenberg called Croucher "the best young player we have in camp."
+When he showed up at the Tigers' training camp in 1939, Hank Greenberg called Croucher "the best young player we have in camp."
 He made the club and replaced Rogell as Detroit's starting shortstop.
 Croucher appeared in 97 games (87 as the starter) at shortstop in 1939.
 At the plate, he hit .269 with five home runs and a .303 on-base percentage.

 Croucher lost the starting job in 1940 to Dick Bartell.
 He appeared in only 27 games in 1940, only seven games as the starting shortstop, and his batting average dropped to .105 as he managed only six hits in 57 at bats.
 Croucher played one inning in Game 6 of the 1940 World Series at shortstop, as a replacement for Dick Bartell, but did not bat.

 In 1941, Croucher regained his job as the Tigers' starting shortstop.
 He appeared in 136 games, 133 as the team's starting shortstop, and brought his batting average up to a respectable .254.